joel-jeremy/externalized-properties/docs/ordinal-components.md

 2. SomeLegacyPrimitiveConverter
 3. ListConverter

-Note: Resolvers/converters that were not assigned an ordinal will have lower priority than those that were assigned one.
+Note: Resolvers/converters that were assigned an ordinal will be placed earlier in the sequence than those that were not assigned one.
+In other words, Ordinal resolvers/converters will be given higher priority.